Alethio36/mediastack/docs/roadmap.md

   (anzac2's NFS mount): a `-F dir=` rule fires on an NFS client mount, and NFS refuses `renameat2` so callers retry with `renameat` — the rules keep successes only.
 Sees this host's syscalls only: NAS-side and other-host deletes are the manifest's to catch.
+The manifest's loss report, `manifest diff` and its ops alert name who removed each folder from the durable log (phase 3).
 Still open:
-  - *Phase 3 — the manifest's "media removed" alert names who removed each folder,* from the durable log.
   - *Unproven live:* a watch loaded at boot onto an NFS automount that is not yet mounted (reboot a host with an NFS media root; doctor's live check catches it either way); SMB (doctor warns); ARM and the other 64-bit